-It’s not often that science is conclusive in their findings.
-However, sliders (sometimes named carrousels) seem to be one topic on which it is.
-There’s literally not one study that I’ve found that says sliders are a good idea.
-I often point people to http://shouldiuseacarousel.com/ when wanting to explain why not to use a slider.
+It’s not often that science is conclusive in its findings.
+However, sliders seem to be one topic on which it is.
+There’s literally not one study that we’ve found that says sliders are a good idea.
+We often point people to shouldiuseacarousel.com when wanting to explain why not to use a slider.
 This simple website does an awesome job at showing the statistics as well as trigger the annoyance sliders usually evoke.

-- Only 1% of the people actually click on a slide, which almost always was the first slide;
+- Only 1% of people actually click on a slider, which almost always was the first slide;

 - People simply ignore your slider, because it triggers banner blindness;